What are the Functions and Duties of a Town Council?

 Prior to the establishment of Town Councils, the common areas of HDB estates were maintained by HDB, in a centralised, apolitical system.
 With the establishment of the Town Councils system, responsibility for estate management was shifted to the Town Councils.

 What is a Town Council?

-The Minister may declare to be a Town an area comprising any constituency, or any 2 or 3 constituencies where the MPs have agreed to work together as a Town. (section 3, Town Councils Act)
+The Minister may declare to be a Town an area comprising any constituency, or any 2 or 3 constituencies where the MPs have agreed to work together as a Town.
+(See section 3 of the Town Councils Act.)

 The elected members of parliament of that town will be members of the Town Council.
 The Chairman will be appointed from those elected members.
 In the case of a single-member constituency, that MP will be the Chairman.
 The Chairman can then appoint other members to the town council, numbering not less than 6 and not more than 30, or up to 10 members per MP, whichever is greater.
 At least 2/3 of the appointed members must be residents of the Town, to ensure that the interests of residents are represented.
 The Chairman will appoint from amongst the members not more than 2 vice-chairmen. (section 8,9, Town Councils Act)

 Functions of a Town Council

 The function of a Town Council is chiefly, estate management.
 Some examples are: